 The attack on Sony began in late November, when the company's computer system's were shut down worldwide.
 A group calling itself "Guardians of Peace" has taken credit for the attack, and over the past week, they've begun to release stolen Sony data, including the emails of top executives.
 Those emails have included everything from work on upcoming films to schemes to disrupt Google and the open internet as a means of protecting their copyright.
 That's proven to be quite a headache for Sony.
 Aside from its plans being made public, many of the emails have also been quite embarrassing for its top employees.
 Around 47,000 social security numbers were also released, and Sony is now being sued for failing to protect that data.

-Update December 16th, 5PM ET: this story has been updated to include a statement from Homeland Security.
+Update December 16th, 11:40PM ET: This story has been updated to include a statement from Homeland Security, a statement from the LAPD, and news of the cancelation of the New York premiere of The Interview.